 Biological Data.
-The total length, sex, and maturity status were recorded for each male specimen captured and each female not taken for a fish collection.
+The total length, sex, and maturity status were recorded for each specimen captured; maturity status assessment is detailed below.
 Standard measurements for sharks followed Mostarda et al. (2016).
 Total length ( $L_T$ ) was recorded as the distance between the snout tip and the point on the horizontal axis intersecting a perpendicular, vertical line drawn down from the distal-posterior most point of the caudal lobe.
 The precaudal length (PCL) was defined as the distance from the snout tip to the dorsal insertion of the caudal fin.
 All chimaerid species have a caudal fin that slowly tapers off into a long, whip-like filament (Didier et al., 2012).
 This distal extension of the caudal fin is often broken or absent, and the filament is homogenous in form, so it is never possible to confidently determine whether the caudal fin is completely intact.
-Total length measurements are therefore prone to error for chimaerids due to tail damage, and reproductive and maturity parameters are best expressed as body depth length (BDL), defined as the distance from dorsal edge of gill the opening to the origin of the dorsal margin of the caudal fin (Inada and Garrick, 1979; Compagno et al., 1990; Hardy and Stehmann, 1990).
+Total length measurements are, therefore, prone to error due to damage in chimaerids, and reproductive and maturity parameters are best expressed in terms body length (BDL): the distance from dorsal edge of gill the opening to the origin of the dorsal margin of the caudal fin (Inada and Garrick, 1979; Compagno et al., 1990; Hardy and Stehmann, 1990).

 Maturity Determination.
-Shark maturity was assessed by external visual inspection of the claspers in males and internal inspection of the reproductive organs in females (Figure 2) following Mostarda et al. (2016) and Clerkin (2017).
-Males were considered mature when the claspers were elongated, extended beyond the posterior free margin of the pelvic fins, which were firm, and had their terminal cartilage elements calcified (Figure 2-a).
+Shark maturity was assessed by external visual inspection of claspers in males and internal inspection of reproductive organs in females (Figure 2) following Mostarda et al. (2016) and Clerkin (2017).
+Males were considered mature when the claspers were elongated, extended beyond the posterior free margin of the pelvic fins, were firm, and had their terminal cartilage elements calcified (Figure 2-a).
 Adolescent males had elongated claspers surpassing the free rear tips of the pelvic fins, but claspers were flexible and lacked calcification.
 Juvenile males had short, flexible claspers not reaching past the posterior margin of the pelvic fins.
 Inner clasper length was measured from the apex of the cloaca to the distal tip of the clasper, and the ratio of clasper length to $L_T$ (thus normalizing clasper length) was plotted against $L_T$ .
 An abrupt change in clasper length to $L_T$ ratio has been used previously to indicate maturity.
 Males were not examined internally for maturity.

 Females were considered mature when large yolky oocytes were present in the ovaries, and the oviducal gland was well developed and distinctly differentiated from a pendulous uterus (Mostarda et al., 2016; Clerkin, 2017).
 The uterus was enlarged with pendulously posterior portions hanging free from the body cavity (Figure 2-b).
-Adolescent females had small ovaries with some differentiation but had less developed, smaller oocytes lacking a defined yellow yolk.
+Adolescent females had small ovaries with some differentiation but had less developed, smaller oocytes lacking a defined yellow yoke.
 They also had oviducal glands that were underdeveloped along a thin, constricted uterus closely attached to the body.
 Juvenile females lacked differentiation of oocytes, and the oviducal gland was not differentiated from the thin uterus.
 Any individual (male or female) with a partially healed umbilical scar was considered a neonate (Carlson, 1999).